jtiai/dceu-geotracker/docs/index.md

 docker-compose up
 ```

-On a second window start serveo or ngrok and route `localhost:8000`
+On a second window start server or ngrok and route `localhost:8000`
 port to https-address.

 Verify that you can connect from your mobile device to that address.